pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

 Modular Design of Deep Tabular Models
 =====================================
 Many recent strong tabular deep models follow modular design (Encoder, Table convolution, Decoder).
-We design the overall architecture of deep tabular models in :pyg:`PyTorch Frame` in the following image.
+The overall design of deep tabular models in :pyg:`PyTorch Frame` follows the architecture show in the image below.

 .. figure:: ../_figures/modular.png
   :align: center
   :width: 100%

+The above image explains the high-level architecture of deep tabular models in :pyg:`PyTorchFrame`:

+- The input dataframe is first converted to :class:`TensorFrame`, where data of each semantic type is stored separately.
+- Then, the :obj:`TensorFrame` representing the dataset is fed into the Feature Encoder which converts it into three dimmensional :obj:`Tensor`'s.
+- The :obj:`Tensor`'s are then concatenated into a single :obj:`Tensor` of shape [`batch_size`, `num_cols`, `num_channels`] and then fed into layers of :class:`TableConv`.
+- The output :obj:`Tensor` from the convolution is then inputed into the decoder to produce the output :obj:`Tensor` of shape [`batch_size`, `out_channels`].

 Encoder
 -------